backand/docs/source/includes/_integrations.md

 };
 ```

-From here, you can expand the bot to provide a wealth of functionality to your page's users.
+> From here, you can expand the bot to provide a wealth of functionality to your page's users.
 Simply expand upon the above code until it meets your requirements.

 ## SalesforceIQ

 Building and maintaining customer relationships is crucial for driving sales to your platform.
 However, it can also be a complex process requiring integrating data from multiple sources and, more importantly, ensuring that data is accessible when it is needed.
 Customer Relationship Management (CRM) software is designed to make this data management and integration process much easier, providing you with the tools you need to drive customers through your sales funnel.
-In this article, we'll look at integrating a Backand application with Salesforce IQ, providing you with all of the tools you need to effectively leverage your customer data in your Backand application.
+In this section, we'll look at integrating a Backand application with Salesforce IQ, providing you with all of the tools you need to effectively leverage your customer data in your Backand application.

 ### What is SalesforceIQ?
 [SalesforceIQ](https://www.salesforceiq.com/) is an out-of-the-box CRM solution that quickly gives you access to dynamic information tied into a full CRM solution.
 With Automatic Data Capture and enterprise-level intelligence under the hood, SalesforceIQ acts like your own personal assistant so you can focus on what matters most: selling.
 SalesforceIQ, in addition to providing easy integrations with tools like Google and Microsoft Exchange, also gives you the capability to dynamically access and manage your data through a series of robust APIs.